 3. Churn Rate

-Churn Rate is a vital metric as it measures the percentage of customers who cancel their subscriptions within a specific period.
-It indicates customer retention and product satisfaction.
-High churn rates can signal issues with the product or customer experience, highlighting the need for improvement in sales and retention strategies and customer success efforts.
+Churn Rate measures the percentage of customers who cancel subscriptions over a period, reflecting retention and satisfaction.
+High churn signals potential product or experience issues, highlighting the need to improve sales, retention, and customer success strategies.

 4. CLV (Customer Lifetime Value)